sf105/sttp-book/_chapters/boundary-testing.md

 toc: true
 ---

-In chapter 2 we started specification based testing by deriving and implementing partition tests.
-As with most testing strategies, these tests provide a good testing suite, but cannot cover everything.

-One specific area, where we might find a lot of bugs, are boundaries.
+## Introduction

+A high number of bugs happen in the **boundaries** of your program.
 In this chapter we are going to derive tests for these boundaries.

-The boundaries can reside between partitions, but we will also analyse the boundaries in a condition.
+The boundaries can reside between partitions or specific conditions.
-A lot of off-by-one errors occur here, so it is important to also test these boundaries, beside the partitions.
-Off-by-one errors are errors that usually occur often in conditions.
-For example, when something should happen when value is at least 100 and it only happens when the value is at least 101, or it already happens when the value is 99.

-First we have a look at where the boundaries between partitions exist.
-Whenever we have a partition, this partition contains a certain set of tests.
-These tests are test cases, represented by a combination of input values.
+Off-by-one errors, i.e., when your program outcome is "off by one", often occur because of the lack of boundary testing.

+## Boundaries in between classes/partitions

+Whenever we devised partitions/classes, these classes have "close boundaries" with the other classes.

-Now we can find the boundaries by finding the values of the input that change the partition the test case is in.
+We can find such boundaries by finding a pair of consecutive input values $$[p_1,p_2]$$, where $$p_1$$ belongs to partition A, and $$p_2$$ belongs to partition B.
-The boundary itself is between the input values closest to each other, that change the partition the test is in.
+In other words,
+the boundary itself is where our program changes from our class to the other.
+As testers, we should make sure that everything works smoothly (i.e., the program still behaves correctly) near these values.

 {% include example-begin.html %}
-We have a small program for a game.
+**Requirement: Calculating the amount of points of the player**

-It has two inputs: the score of the player and the remaining life of the player.
+Our program has two inputs: the score of the player and the remaining life of the player.
 If the player's score is below 50, then it always adds 50 points.
-If the remaining life is above or equal to 3 lives and the score is above, or equal to 50 the player's score is doubled.
+If the remaining life is above or equal to 3 lives and the score is greater than or equals to 50, the player's score is doubled.

-When thinking about the partitions for testing this method we come up with the following partitions:
+When devising the partitions to test this method, we come up with the following partitions:

-1. Score below 50
+1. Score < 50
-2. Score above 50 and remaining life below 3
+2. Score >= 50 and remaining life < 3
-3. Score above 50 and remaining life above 3
+3. Score >= 50 and remaining life >= 3

 When the score is strictly smaller than 50 it is part of the first partition.
-From a score of 50 the test case will be part of partition 2 or 3.
+From a score of 50 the test case will be part of partitions 2 or 3.
 Now we have found a boundary between partitions 1 and 2, 3.
 This boundary is between the score of 49 and 50.

-We also find a boundary between partition 2 and 3.
+We also find a boundary between partitions 2 and 3.
-This boundary is between the remaining life of 2 and 3.
+This boundary is between the remaining life.
-When the remaining life is smaller or equal to 2, it is in partition 2, otherwise it is in partition 3.
+When the remaining life is smaller than 3, it belongs to partition 2; otherwise it belongs to partition 3.

 We can visualize these partitions with their boundaries in a diagram.
 ![Partitions with their boundaries](/assets/img/chapter3/examples/partition_boundaries.svg)

 {% include example-end.html %}

+To sum up: you should devise tests for the inputs at the boundaries of your classes.

+TODO: bring the chocolate example here and discuss its partitions

-## Boundary Analysis
+## Analysing conditions

 We briefly discussed the off-by-one errors earlier.
 Errors where the system behaves incorrectly for values on and close to the boundary are very easily made.
-Often the error is just one character in the condition, for example `>=` instead of `>`.

-To find tests that cover these off-by-one errors we look at the boundaries and derive test cases in a systematic way.
-This way of testing is calles Boundary Analysis.
+In practice, think of how many times the bug was in the boolean condition of your `if` or `for` condition, and the fix was basically replacing a `>=` by a `>`.

+When we have a properly specific condition, e.g., `x > 100`, we can analyse the boundaries of this condition.
-First we need to go over some terminology:
+First, we need to go over some terminology:

 - On-point: the value that is on the boundary.
 This is the value we see in the condition.
 - Off-point: the value closest to the boundary that flips the conditions.
 So if the on-point makes the condition true, the off point makes it false and vice versa.
-Note: when dealing with equalities (e.g. x == 6), there are two off-points; one in each direction.
+Note: when dealing with equalities or non equalities (e.g. $$x == 6$$ or $$x != 6$$), there are two off-points; one in each direction.
 - In-points are all the values that make the condition true.
 - Out-points are all the values that make the condition false.